Featured StoryFour days after the Italian elections, only one thing is really clear: A majority of Italian voters have rejected austerity.

 Yields on Spanish and Italian debt are trading more than 1% lower than at their peak, while world stock markets have soared close to all-time highs.

-Unfortunately, you can expect that all of this euphoria will fade when the Italian elections take place on February 23-24.
+Unfortunately, you can expect that all of this euphoria will fade when the Italian elections take place on February 23 and 24.

-Why?...It's summed up in two words: Silvio Berlusconi.
+The reason is summed up in two words: Silvio Berlusconi.
+Read More...